Once seen as a niche winter pursuit for the truly dedicated racer, indoor training will now be a staple for many riders throughout the year.

-If you’re building a top-end indoor cycling setup for serious training or logging lots of miles on Zwift, then you might even consider a dedicated fan like the Wahoo Kickr Headwind.
+If you’re building a top-end indoor cycling setup for serious training or logging lots of miles on Zwift, then you might even consider a dedicated fan such as the Wahoo Kickr Headwind.

 With much less coasting than when riding out on the road, cycling indoors is hard work and you’ll feel the need to drink a lot more.

-Our best advice is to get two large, 750ml bottles and to always fill up both before your ride, unless you’re absolutely sure one bottle will be enough for your session.
+Our best advice is to get two bottles and to always fill up both before your ride, unless you’re absolutely sure one bottle will be enough for your session.

 Running out of fluids mid-turbo session is never a pleasant experience.
 You’ll either get very thirsty – and dehydrated – or have to stop for a refill.